sejalgupta001/AdvanceDotNet/Lab 5 - Working with LINQ Projection and Filtering Operators .md

-# LINQ: Projection and Filtering Operators
+# Lab - 5 : Working with LINQ Projection and Filtering Operators

 ## 1. Introduction to LINQ